zhaoyingdu/integrateSagaIntoHook/index.md

 `reducer`, `init`, `saga` can be provided explicitly, this is a mimic to redux and react-redux. purpose is to discover its potential in future.
 *todo:* see if it is possible to drop a Provider component. by passing value directly upon calling React.createContext(...someValue)

+## Iteration 5
+**objective:** useStore API: useStore, createStore **API**:
+createStore(reduxer, initState, ...proxies)
+*params:*
+reducer: reducers
+initState: <Object>
+proxies: middlewares
+*return:*
+store object that is supposed to be supplied to useStore.
+useStore(store, stateFilter)
+*params:*
+store: object returned from createStore.
+stateFilter: an array of object that is applicable to the state tree of the supplied state to the reducer.
+*return:*  <Array>
+[
+  state: state || filtered state
+  dispatch: a monkeypatched dispatch, can supply asynchronous/function action[note-1]
+  addSubscriber: <Function> add listener on action, triggered on action being dispatched.[note-2], only applicable to STRING||SYMBOL actions, not applicable on function/promise actions.
+]
+**note:**
+1. asynchronous action: {type: Function||Promise, arguments: arguments supplied to the action function}
+2. addSubscriber scheme: const unsubscribe = addSubscriber({*ACTIONNAME*: *listener function*}), to unsubcribe, simply invoke unsubscribe()